+With the assumption of power by the Nazis and their implementation of autarchic economic policies, trade fairs and exhibitions were subsumed by ideology, and economic aspects became less important.
+The most important milestone in the company's development was ACHEMA's commitment to Frankfurt in 1937.
 Plans to expand the exhibition grounds were frustrated by the Second World War.
-Following Kristallnacht, the Festhalle was used as a provisional prison for more than 3,000 Jewish citizens of the City of Frankfurt and the Rhine-Main region.
+Following Reichspogromnacht (Night of Broken Glass), the Festhalle was used as a provisional prison for more than 3,000 Jewish citizens of the City of Frankfurt and the Rhine-Main region.
+They were deported to the Buchenwald and Dachau concentration camps.
 By 1945, 95 percent of the exhibition grounds had been destroyed.
+A bronze plaque commemorating the victims of the Reichpogromnacht can be found in the Festhalle forecourt and on the Rotunda.